A car crosses a seaside gorge on an arch bridge.

 A car driving down a road that runs through coniferous trees and along the foothills of the Tre Cime di Lavaredo mountains.

-Hiring a car in Italy
+Hiring a car in Italy.

 What do you need to hire a car in Italy?

-Tips for hiring a car in Italy
+Expert tips for hiring a car in Italy.

-Make sure you inspect the car and note every mark on it before you drive off, and when you bring it back take good photos inside and outside as proof of the car’s condition upon return.
-If you need to bring the car back with a full tank, make sure you refill it at the petrol station nearest to the return location, as even minimal amounts of missing fuel could incur charges for a full tank.
+• If you need to bring the car back with a full tank, make sure you refill it at the petrol station nearest to the return location, as even minimal amounts of missing fuel could incur charges for a full tank.

 Is it a good idea to rent a car in Italy?